 “We were concerned about seeking couples therapy this early in our relationship, but were relieved to see that even happy couples could use some support every now and then.”

 It felt so good to have the exact practice that I wanted, and to have clients that were searching for the exact thing that I offer.
 Now that’s a win-win!

 There’s something to be said for following your truth.

 It can be tough because there isn’t a road map, and no one else on the face of the earth has taken the same path as you (not exactly anyway).

-There was a podcast episode on Therapist Club House that really inspired me (and in a way, gave me permission) that I too could have a successful practice working with happy couples.
+There was a podcast episode on Rebel Therapist (formerly named the Therapist Club House) that really inspired me (and in a way, gave me permission) that I too could have a successful practice working with happy couples.
 Annie Schuessler interviews Karen Smillie about her work with phenomenal couples.
 Check out the episode here.